Val M. Mathews

 The Exit 271 Studio

-With a knack for seeing the big picture, I can figure out the steps your writers need to take even when the draft looks impossible to navigate.
-However, I can also spot the fine details your writers may have missed.
+With a knack for seeing the big picture, I can figure out the steps writers need to take even when the draft looks impossible to navigate.
+However, I can also spot the fine details writers may have missed.
 Pushcart Prize-nominee Brenda Sutton Rose explains:

 “With an expert’s eye for detail, Val caught redundancies and irrelevancies, mistakes that muddled the clarity and disrupted the rhythm of the story.”

 I earned a Master of Professional Writing from Kennesaw State University in Georgia.
 In graduate school, I took editing classes, taught English composition, and worked as an editor for several publications, including the English department and the Georgia Writers Association.
 Tutored, too!
 I stay active in the local writing community.
-In fact, I regularly conduct workshops for local writer groups, and the Chattahoochee Creative Writers Conference hired me as an editor in 2016.
+In fact, I regularly conduct workshops for local writer groups, and the Chattahoochee Creative Writers Conference hired me as an editor in 2016 and 2019.
 During the last three years, my editorial work has focused on book authors and their manuscripts.

 May I send you references?
 I look forward to your reply.
 Thanks!